KognitysPlayhouse/klpcoin/README.md

 Klpcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 840 Blocks
  - 100,000 total coins
+ - 10 coins per block

 The rest is the same as Bitcoin.
- - 10 coins per block
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of